I can’t count the number of times CIOs of larger software or OEM companies have told me, “We’re doing entitlement management in our ERP system.”

 We’ve successfully transitioned hundreds of software vendors and OEM manufacturers with mammoth ERP implementations into our entitlement management solution while maintaining controls.

 Revenera FlexNet Operations enables you to monetize software effectively and manage compliance and customer growth.
-It manages the dynamic nature of software entitlements to support all monetization models—from more traditional perpetual models to flexible subscription and pay-per-use models.
+It manages the dynamic nature of software entitlements to support all monetization models—from more traditional perpetual software license models to flexible subscription licensing models and pay-per-use models.